Tupperware: Tupperware records and archives

 Several collections of Tupperware-related archival records, papers, and collections are held by cultural heritage institutions across the United States.
 The papers of founder Earl S. Tupper are part of the Smithsonian's National Museum of American History and its Archives Center.
-The records of long-serving Tupperware vice president Brownie Wise are part of the Smithsonian's National Museum of American History and its Archives Center.
-The Jon and Sylvia Boyd Tupperware Films collection at the Smithsonian showcases Tupperware-produced documentaries that chronicle annual 'jubilee' conventions for salespeople, held at the Tupperware Florida headquarters.
+The records of long-serving Tupperware vice president Brownie Wise are also at the National Museum of American History and its Archives Center.
+The Jon and Sylvia Boyd Tupperware Films collection at the Smithsonian showcases Tupperware-produced documentaries that chronicle annual 'jubilee' conventions for salespeople, formerly held at the Tupperware Florida headquarters.